 The Raspberry Pi is often thought of as a great entry point for businesses looking to make the leap to digital signage, primarily because of its low price.
 But businesses shouldn’t be too quick to jump the gun just because the bite-sized and relatively cheap Raspberry Pi is capable of powering a digital signage project.
 There are many things to consider.

-However, in Raspberry Pi’s current state, it comes with a fair share of pitfalls that businesses need to be aware of before making a purchase—or they might soon regret it.
+However, Pi signage comes with a fair share of pitfalls that businesses need to be aware of before making a purchase—or they might soon regret it.

 Raspberry Pi: A hobbyist’s dream